 Tuesdays have the highest open (18.3%) AND unsubscribe (0.2%) rates

-Importance/relevance of email marketing
+Importance/relevance of email content

 Below are some more email marketing statistics that highlight just how important email still is to marketers and businesses, and why.